Selhar/freecodecamp/frontend-frameworks/README.md

-To install these projects just run [these instructions](https://facebook.github.io/react/docs/installation.html) to install `create-react-app` then, after running create react app, copy the contents of each project into your project and replace everything.
+To install these projects just run [these instructions](https://facebook.github.io/react/docs/installation.html) to install `create-react-app`.
+Afterwards just copy and paste everything, run `npm update` and you're good to go.